patrickwelch04/VisionVoice/README.md

 Firstly, you'll need to download the files by clicking the green code button, then clicking 'Download ZIP'.
 Extract all the files onto a new folder named 'VisionVoice' anywhere on your computer, although on your desktop is preferred.

 While it's extracting, you'll need to download the latest version of Node.js if you don't have it already: https://nodejs.org/en/download.
 If you're unsure, open Command Prompt/PowerShell and run `node -v`.
-It should output the version that you're running.
+It should output the version that you're running (latest is v22.20.0).
 If not, install it.

 Then, run Windows Powershell as administrator and cd into the directory that the folder is in.
 For me, it'll be this:
 `cd C:\Users\Pat\Desktop\VisionVoice`.